mfcodess/Givy2/README.md

 # Givy

 Created using the UIKit framework.
+It took 1.5 months to create this.
+This is my first full application, which I worked on for a long time, and I’m glad to show it to you.

 <img alt="Static Badge" src="https://img.shields.io/badge/platform-iOS-black"> <img src="https://img.shields.io/badge/size-52,7 МB-blue" alt="Size">